-- In a microwave proof mixing bowl combine the shredded mozzarella and cream cheese and heat in 30 second increments until completely melted.
+- In a microwave-safe bowl, combine the shredded mozzarella and cream cheese and heat until completely melted.

 - Add almond flour and ground flax seed.

-- You can spread your dough directly on the pan you are baking but my favorite way to do this is to place the dough between two silicone baking mats.
+- You can spread your dough directly on the pan you are baking, but my favorite way to do this is to place the dough between two silicone baking mats.
 This makes it SO much easier because the dough never sticks and the baking mats are much sturdier than parchment paper so you don’t have to chase it around your table while you work.
-It also has no waste!
-Roll your dough into a nice even rectangle, roughly 13×10 inches if you want to make any of the roll recipes listed above.
+It also has no waste.

 - 2 cups shredded mozzarealla cheese